cbauma05/ProjectEcho/README.md

 ✅ Configurable launch system for simulation and RViz

 ## Dependencies
+Please ensure you have installed the necessary dependancies before getting started.
 - Ubuntu 22.04
 - ROS 2 Humble Hawksbill
 - gazebo_ros